Z

 Which is the best international school in Lusaka?

-AISL (American) and LICS (IB) are considered the top-tier schools with the highest fees and strongest reputations.
+AISL (American) and LICS (Cambridge/IB) are considered the top-tier schools with the strongest reputations and highest fees.
+LICS tuition runs $3,915–$12,690/year (2025-26 rates).
+AISL charges up to $25,122/year for K-8.
 Rhodes Park and Baobab College offer excellent British curriculum at lower cost.
 The "best" school depends on your priorities: curriculum preference (American/British/IB/French), budget, location, and your child's needs.

 How much do international schools cost in Lusaka?